Palermo scale

 The Palermo scale or Palermo technical impact hazard scale is a logarithmic scale used by astronomers to rate the potential hazard of impact of a near-Earth object (NEO).
 It combines two types of data—probability of impact and estimated kinetic yield—into a single "hazard" value.
 A rating of 0 means the hazard is equivalent to the background hazard (defined as the average risk posed by objects of the same size or larger over the years until the date of the potential impact).
 A rating of +2 would indicate the hazard is 100 times as great as a random background event.
 Scale values less than −2 reflect events for which there are no likely consequences, while Palermo scale values between −2 and 0 indicate situations that merit careful monitoring.
 A similar but less complex scale is the Torino scale, which is used for simpler descriptions in the non-scientific media.

-As of 10 April 2025, no asteroid has a cumulative rating for impacts above 0, and only two asteroids have ratings between −2 and 0.
+As of 2 April 2026, no asteroid has a cumulative rating for impacts above 0, and only two asteroids—(29075) 1950 DA and 101955 Bennu—have ratings between −2 and 0.
 Historically, three asteroids had ratings above 0 and half a dozen more above −1, but most were downrated since.

 Scale

 The Palermo scale was devised for astronomers to compare impact hazards at a technical level, rather than for the general public.
-It was adopted at the meeting of the Working Group on Near-Earth Objects of the Scientific and Technical Subcommittee of the United Nations Committee on the Peaceful Uses of Outer Space which was held in Palermo, Italy, on June 11–16, 2001.
+It was adopted at the meeting of the Working Group on Near-Earth Objects of the Scientific and Technical Subcommittee of the United Nations Committee on the Peaceful Uses of Outer Space which was held in Palermo, Italy, on 11–16 June 2001.

 The scale compares the likelihood of the detected potential impact with the average risk posed by objects of the same size or larger over the years until the date of the potential impact.
 This average risk from random impacts is known as the background risk.
 The Palermo scale value, $P$, is defined by the equation: